 Whisk the egg, 2 tablespoons of cornstarch, and a pinch of salt and pepper together in a large bowl.
 Trim any fat from the chicken, then cut into 1-inch pieces and toss with the egg mixture.

-Heat a skillet on medium-high with a couple tablespoons of oil, and toss the veggies in with some salt and pepper.
-Stir fry the veggies for several minutes until they soften slightly, but stay crunchy.
+If you’re using veggies (’cause you know, healthy…), cut them up and then heat a skillet on medium-high with a couple tablespoons of oil.
+Toss the veggies in with some salt and pepper and stir fry for several minutes until they soften slightly, but stay crunchy.

-At the same time you start the vegetables, heat a large skillet with the vegetable oil over medium-high heat for the chicken.
+At the same time as you make the veggies, heat a large skillet with the vegetable oil over medium-high heat for the chicken.
 When the oil is hot enough, it’ll look kind of wavy on the surface.
 This is when you add the chicken and egg mixture to the pan and cook until it’s golden brown and cooked all the way through.
 This will take about 7-10 minutes.